-If Your Medical Information Becomes A Moneymaker, Could You Could Get A Cut?
+If Your Medical Information Becomes A Moneymaker, Could You Get A Cut?

 State law across the country is clear that "the health care provider owns the data" in medical records, says Jodi Daniel, an attorney at Crowell & Moring in Washington, D.C.
 Only New Hampshire says patients have some ownership rights as well.

-Federal law, which Daniel helped write way back in 1996, says that the health care providers can't out-and-out sell the data.
+Federal law, which Daniel helped write back in 1996, says that the health care providers can't out-and-out sell the data.
 But from there, the rules get blurry.
-For example, under the federal HIPAA privacy rules, a doctor can use patient data for research or to improve "health-care operations," Daniel says.
+For example, under federal HIPAA privacy rules, a doctor can use patient data for research or to improve "health care operations," Daniel says.

-"If he's trying to use your information in order to develop a product that he can then sell and make millions of dollars off of, that might not be a 'health care operation,'" she says.
+"If he's trying to use your information in order to develop a product that he can then sell and make millions of dollars off of, that might not be a 'health care operation,' " she says.
 "But there isn't a clear interpretation at this point."

 And there's growing public concern about issues of privacy and ownership.